CalmDownVal/signal/readme.md

 }
 ```

+You can add async handlers to synchronous signals, but they will be executed in
+a fire-and-forget fashion.
+This may be desirable in some cases, but keep in mind
+that *any potential promise rejections will not be handled!*

 ### Async Signals

 Asynchronous signal interface is almost identical to their synchronous
 counterpart.
 The key difference is that an async signal will check the return
-type of every handler and properly await all promises.
+type of every handler and handle all promises it receives.

-Sync signals too accept async handlers but *will ignore* the return type of the
-handlers.
-This may be desirable in some cases, but keep in mind that *any
-potential promise rejections will not be handled!*
+When using async signals all promise rejections are guaranteed to be handled
+regardless of execution strategy used.

 The execution strategy of async handlers is configurable via the `parallel`
 option (see [Creating a Signal](#creating-a-signal)).